kimono-koans/ppa/README.md

 Of course, you're always free to build from my sources and start your own PPA at your leisure.
 There are many wonderful blog entries about how to do so.
 You're encouraged to [read one](https://assafmo.github.io/2019/05/02/ppa-repo-hosted-on-github.html).

-If you'd like more information regarding [httm](https://github.com/kimono-koans/httm) and [dano](https://github.com/kimono-koans/dano), please visit their respective repos.
+If you'd like more information regarding [httm](https://github.com/kimono-koans/httm) and [dano](https://github.com/kimono-koans/dano) and [two_percent](https://github.com/kimono-koans/two_percent), please visit their respective repos.

 Good luck!